• Home

 As we said, analyzing cash flow is an essential element of your financial analysis.

-And this implies you need a proper and easy-to-interpret Cash Flow forecast in Google Sheets to go beyond the surface of your data and uncover hidden insights.
+This implies you need a proper and easy-to-interpret Cash Flow forecast in Google Sheets or through Power BI income statement to go beyond the surface of your data and uncover hidden insights.
 Visualizing your cash flow data requires specialized charts specifically designed for this job.

 However, popular spreadsheet tools, such as Google Sheets, lack this chart.